Metal Building Wall Systems

 Concrete Masonry Units (CMUs)

 Concrete masonry units (CMUs) are blocks made of cement, water, and aggregates like sand or gravel.
-They are a popular choice for pre-engineering metal building wall assemblies due to their durability, fire resistance, and soundproofing capabilities.
+They are durable and fire resistance.
 CMUs are also available in a variety of finishes, colors, and sizes.
-However, CMUs are not the best choice for insulation, and they can be heavy, which can make installation more challenging and expensive.

 Pros: